Mediterranean Shipping Company: History

 In October 2014, Diego Aponte (son of MSC founder Gianluigi Aponte) was named president and chief executive of MSC, taking over from his father who was named group executive chairman.
 Gianluigi Aponte would continue to oversee all group related activities as well as supporting Diego in shaping the future of MSC.
 In December 2014, the MSC shipping line were ranked number 6 in Lloyd's List of Top 100 Most Influential People in Shipping.

 In January 2015, MSC launched the world largest container ship, MSC Oscar, with a capacity of 19,224 TEU.
 Built by Daewoo Shipbuilding & Marine Engineering and registered in Panama, it joined the Albatross service in January as part of the 2M VSA (Vessel Sharing Agreement between Maersk Line and MSC).
 In June 2015 Maersk and MSC signed a vessel-sharing agreement on the Asia-Europe, trans-Pacific and trans-Atlantic trades.
 The agreement is referred to as the 2M Alliance.
 The 2M Alliance includes 185 vessels with an estimated capacity of 2.1 million TEU, deployed on 21 strings.

 In February 2017, MSC purchased a 49% stake into Messina Line, an Italian shipping Line founded in Genoa, Italy in 1929, specialised in intra Mediterranean short sea, and Europe to East and West Africa routes.
-The company owns 8 Roll-on/roll-off vessels and a Terminal in Genoa port, on top of a container fleet of 65,000 teu.
+The company owns 8 Roll-on/roll-off vessels and a Terminal in Genoa port, on top of a container fleet of 65,000 TEU.

 In October 2018, MSC decided to charter out the only two car carriers in its fleet (MSC Immacolata and MSC Cristiana) to Grimaldi Group, replacing them on the service towards West Africa with two Messina Line – ConRO vessels: MSC Cobalto (formerly Jolly Cobalto) and MSC Titanio (formerly Jolly Titanio).

 The swap of these ships, that were previously deployed on MSC Adriatic Trade in between the ports of Trieste and İzmir, results in view of a tighter collaboration between MSC and Messina Line.

-In July 2019, MSC launched the largest container ships in the world, the 23,756 TEU MSC Gülsün, built by Samsung Heavy Industries.
+In July 2019, MSC launched the largest container ship in the world at the time, the 23,756 TEU MSC Gülsün, built by Samsung Heavy Industries.

 In December 2020, Søren Toft became MSC Chief Executive Officer.
 Søren Toft is the first person outside the Aponte family to become CEO.
 He would report directly to Diego Aponte, MSC Group President, and Gianluigi Aponte, founder and MSC Group Chairman.
 Søren Toft also became a member of the board of directors of Terminal Investment Ltd.